bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: 2 1

 Description:
-`WAVV` replaces the contents of buffer dst with the weighted average of buffers src and dst.
+`WAVV` calculates the weighted average of [processing buffers](syntax.md#buffers) src and dst and stores the result in dst.
 The buffers are weighted based upon the number of acquisitions in each buffer.
 The data from the src buffer is also scaled to the scale factor of the dst buffer for averaging purposes.

     DST = DST*NA_DST/(NA_DST+NA_SRC) + SRC*NA_SRC/(NA_DST+NA_SRC) * (SF_DST/SF_SRC)